PumpedSardines/dtekv-emulator-core/README.md

 <div align="center">
     <h1>DTEK-V emulator core</h1>
-    <p>Containing the library for emulating the chip students at KTH taking the IS1500 course use</p>
+    <p>Library for emulating the DTEK-V chip students at KTH taking the IS1500 course use</p>
 </div>

+## Introduction

+This is

 ## Implemented IO devices: